Or better: gain

 Doubling of Image Brightness AGAIN!

-You surely remember the very same set of images from aperture and shutter speed.
-I raised ISO and compensated with lowering one of the other settings.
+But getting back to that doubling of light again.
+You surely remember the very same effect of doubling image brightness from aperture and shutter speed.
 If you can get the same image brightness each time, but with different camera settings, it means that…

 ...Stops are Interchangeable

-If you want to raise one – let’s say the aperture-number to get a bigger depth of focus, you need to compensate for that with one of the other (shutter speed or ISO) in order to get the same image brightness.
+If you want to keep the brightness constant, but want to raise one – let’s say the aperture-number to get a bigger depth of focus – you need to compensate for that with one of the other (shutter speed or ISO) in order to get the same image brightness.

 I will discuss which setting to chose over the others, on the next page.